-The SARS-CoV-2 spike is significantly different from any other SARS that we have studied (Lu et al, 2020).
-The additional charge it carries (SARS-CoV-2 S1, isoelectric point (pl) pl=8.24 versus human SARS-CoV S1, pl= 5.67) will strongly improve the interactions with the receptor C-type lectin tail on CLEC4M/DC-SIGNR, which may, by itself, mediate the endocytosis of pathogens by acting as an attachment receptor, as happens for a number of other highly pathogenic viruses such as Ebolavirus, Marburg, HIV-1, Hepatitis C, Measles, human CytoMegalo Virus, Influenza and others (Marzi et al., 2004; Uniprot - Q9N2X3; Uniprot - Q2NNX6).
+The SARS-CoV-2 spike is significantly different from any other SARS that we have studied (Lu et al., 2020).
+The additional charge it carries [SARS-CoV-2 S1, isoelectric point (pI) pI = 8.24 vs. human SARS-CoV S1, pI = 5.67] will strongly improve the interactions with the receptor C-type lectin tail on CLEC4M/DC-SIGNR, which may, by itself, mediate the endocytosis of pathogens by acting as an attachment receptor, as happens for a number of other highly pathogenic viruses such as ebolavirus, Marburg, HIV-1, Hepatitis C, Measles, human CytoMegalo Virus, Influenza and others (Marzi et al., 2004; Uniprot - Q9N2X3, n.d.; Uniprot - Q2NNX6, n.d.).

 It is well documented that the receptor binding domain of the SARS-CoV-2 spike protein uses the ACE2 receptor.
 But clinical findings discussed below observed in Covid-19 patients suggest that other receptors for attachment such as CLEC4M/DC-SIGNR may be involved as well.
-We have investigated and sustained this supposition from amino-acid scale bio-chemical analysis.
+We have investigated and sustained this supposition from amino acid-scale bio-chemical analysis.

 Cumulative data suggests that the general method of action of this chimeric virus includes membrane components other than the ACE2 receptor, which may explain clinical evidence of its infectivity and pathogenicity.
-Data shows the non-spike receptor binding domain dependent phagocytic general method of action to be specifically related to cumulative charge from inserted sections on the SARS-CoV-2 Spike (see Fig 1) poised to form salt bridges with attachment receptors.
-This suggests that attachment to such previously reported membrane proteins has been enhanced directly due to the basic and positive charged inserts in the Spike protein together with other basic and positive charged amino acid substitutions enabling formation of salt bridges with the receptor CLEC4M/DC-SIGNR or, indirectly, by the additional salt bridges formed between the positive charged amino acids and negative charged phospholipids on the cell membrane.
+Data shows the nonspike receptor binding domain dependent phagocytic general method of action to be specifically related to cumulative charge from insertions on the SARS-CoV-2 spike (see Fig. 1) poised to form salt bridges with attachment receptors.
+This suggests that attachment to such previously reported membrane proteins has been enhanced directly due to the basic and positive charged inserts in the spike protein together with other basic and positive charged amino acid substitutions enabling formation of salt bridges with the receptor CLEC4M/DC-SIGNR or, indirectly, by the additional salt bridges formed between the positive charged amino acids and negative charged phospholipids on the cell membrane.

-Positive charged amino acids are inserted into peptides and proteins to enhance cell affinity and can also be used for transport of peptides and proteins through the cell wall (Richard et al., 2003; Thorén et al., 2000; Åmand et al., 2011).
+Positive-charged amino acids are inserted into peptides and proteins to enhance cell affinity and can also be used for transport of peptides and proteins through the cell wall (Thorén et al., 2000; Richard et al., 2003; Åmand et al., 2011).
 In addition, these positive charges may be used for co-receptor binding where the opposite negative charge is available.